California salons say new closures threaten their survival

 “People say work from home or do house calls, but people are still getting fined to do that, so what's the difference?” he added.
 “If they come in and shut us down, then that's what is going to have to happen.”

-The closures Monday hit salons in the nation's most populous state especially hard.
+The closures hit salons in the nation’s most populous state especially hard.
 The industry is filled with mom-and-pop shops and independent stylists — many still struggling after a monthslong shutdown that began in March.
-While restaurants and retail stores are encouraged to move outdoors and set up on sidewalks, regulators have barred salons from making the same move.
+While restaurants and retail stores are encouraged to set up on sidewalks, regulators have barred salons from moving outdoors.
+That's something Republican Assemblyman Jim Patterson and industry representatives on Thursday urged Newsom's administration to reconsider to keep shops afloat.

 Like many businesses, salons nationwide have been walloped by closures in states seeking to slow the spread of the virus.
 New York City only recently allowed nail salons to reopen.

 The strife comes as California grapples with a rise in infections and hospitalizations after allowing many businesses to reopen and as people gather in warmer weather.
-This week, Newsom shuttered bars and indoor dining throughout California and indoor religious services, gyms and salons in most of the state after virus-related hospitalizations jumped 28% in two weeks.
+This week, Newsom shuttered bars and indoor dining throughout California and halted indoor religious services, gyms and salons in most places after virus-related hospitalizations jumped 28% in two weeks.

-While for most people the coronavirus causes mild or moderate symptoms, it can cause more severe illness and death for some, especially older adults and people with existing health problems.

-Salon owners say they understand the severity of the pandemic.
-Many say they have followed the state's guidance and have not seen cases of viral transmission linked to their shops.
+Many salon owners say they understand the severity of the pandemic, have followed state guidance and haven't seen cases of viral transmission linked to their shops.

-The state has received nearly 2,200 complaints of salons failing to follow sanitizing measures but no citations have been issued, said Cheri Gyuro, a spokeswoman for California’s Department of Consumer Affairs.
-Salons can't operate outdoors, but the state board of Barbering and Cosmetology is considering options, Gyuro said.
+The state has received nearly 2,200 complaints of salons failing to follow sanitizing measures but hasn't issued citations, said Cheri Gyuro, a spokeswoman for California’s Department of Consumer Affairs.
+Salons can’t operate outdoors, but the state board of Barbering and Cosmetology is considering options, she said.

 San Diego County's health director, Dr. Wilma Wooten, reported Wednesday that a hair salon and a barbershop were linked to community outbreaks, in which people from at least three different households got infected in a single setting.
 State health officials say they don't know how many outbreaks have occurred in salons.